SPR Call for Abstracts

 Each corresponding author will be asked to select one of the following topics in which his or her abstract submission will be reviewed.

-- All abstracts must be prepared in plain text, in English with no embedded symbols or formatting characters.
+- All abstracts must be prepared in plain text, in understandable English with no embedded symbols or formatting characters.
 Submissions may not include charts, graphs, tables or references.
 Please spell out the symbols (alpha, beta, microns, picomolar, etc.) or translate them (mean, chi square, etc.) in your abstract submission.

 - Limit the abstract to 1,600 characters in length, including spaces.
 Abstracts longer than 1,600 characters will not be accepted.
 The 1,600-character limit applies to the abstract body only and DOES NOT include the title, authors, and optional funding source information.

-- If accepted, your author-prepared abstract will be published exactly as it appears on your electronic submission.
+- If accepted, your author-prepared abstract will be published as it appears on your electronic submission.
 The SPR Program Chair reserves the right to make editorial corrections to the submitted abstract if necessary.

 - Carefully follow the directions and style on the sample abstract provided with the website instructions: